 By limiting the number of people who can access that technology to employees only then they are closing off potential weaknesses in their defences.

 Whether human errors account for a quarter, or half or all cyber-attacks the result is the same.
-Moreover, attacks are on the rise, so either way, more and more businesses are going to be hurt by poor internal process and practices.
+Moreover, attacks are on the rise, so either way, more and more businesses are going to be hurt by poor internal processes and practices.

 This only changes with attitude, budget and rapid implementation.
 Otherwise entirely avoidable breaches will continue to get worse and continue to cost the global economy billions.